 There are another 190 pictures in addition to what you see here as well as a full walk around video.
 See the link at the bottom of the page following these first 35 images.

-Also, if you have one car or an entire collection to consign and are anywhere in California,
+Also, if you have one car or an entire collection to consign or sell and are anywhere in California,

 please consider Left Coast Classics.